We believe that everyone who is willing to work hard deserves an opportunity to succeed.

 - Healthcare Career Pathway (partnership with Mt.
 Diablo Adult Education and Ombudsman Services)

 Additional Programs to Serve Low-Income Residents:

-- Technology Center (including computer and ESL classes)
+- Technology and Career Center (including computer and ESL classes)

 - Do-It-Yourself Tax Assistance

 Founded in 1999 Opportunities for Technology Information Careers (OPTIC) was the brainchild of Meryl Natchez, then CEO of TechProse, who was also chair of the Technology Task Force of the Contra Costa Council (now the East Bay Leadership Council).
 Natchez saw a need for workers with strong technology and workplace skills.
 At the same time, Welfare Reform mandated that aid recipients move from welfare to full-time employment.
 Natchez felt the technology sector held the promise of true economic self-sufficiency for these individuals.
 The founding Board, a collaboration of the private sector, government, and educators, developed a Job Training and Placement Program based on best practices in workforce development, with a focus on computer skills.
 In February 2000, OPTIC incorporated and began its work, continued and expanded today as Opportunity Junction.